How I more than doubled my Noun Project passive income

 Why the mirror is the #1 enemy of your brand

-How can a homemade pizza party and drinks with friends turn into a lesson on branding?
+How can a mirror be the #1 enemy of your brand?
+Well, it all started with a homemade pizza party and drinks with friends that turned into a lesson on branding.
 Let me tell you a little story…

 Is pursuit of perfection ruining your momentum?